-We all know that every player-related to outdoor sports has to take special care of his diet.
+We all know that every player related to outdoor sports has to take special care of their diet.
 Food is the source of energy and nutrition that our body needs.
 Athletes generally require more strength and stamina than an ordinary person.
 So, their diet is also different from a person related to a regular profession.
 The same goes for golf also.

 Needless to say that a golfer needs a bit different diet from others to gain proper nutrition and stamina.
 Let’s dive deep into the discussion about foods for golfers so you can get ample energy and stamina for hitting some great shots at the match.

 Breakfast of the game day

 Scientists say, “Breakfast like a king, lunch like a prince, and dine like a pauper to stay healthy.”
 Breakfast is the first meal we have on a day.
 This is the most important meal of our day.
 A golfer needs to be very concerned about breakfast as he will get most of the energy from this meal, especially on the competition day.
 You can expect to play around for 5 to 6 hours.
 You need to maintain your sugar and energy level, prevent fatigue all day long.
 So, it’s essential you need a proper meal for your breakfast.